dordetto/auth-api/README.md

 - Using .ENV file.
 Attached to the project to test proposed
 - Passwords are hashed using bcrypt (popular lib)
-- JWT tokens expire after 15 minutes (.env file)
+- JWT tokens expire after 15 minutes (.env file), was not create a refresh function
+- Some console.log was not removed, to help tests and demostration
 - Create and List users endpoints require authentication
-- The seed file with user/password it's not best solution, used for simple project
+- The seed file with user/password (admin / Admin123) is not the best solution, used to demonstrate the API
 - Added eslint to help find errors
 - List users API handle with cache